-The NHS Health Scotland report Dimensions of Diversity states:
+The NHS Health Scotland Dimensions of Diversity report states:

 ‘Age is continuous between birth and death.
 There are, however, many ways in which society demarcates population groups by age.
 These include, for example, different stages of education, varying ages at which ‘adult’ activities are legally permitted and the state retirement age.
 Age is relative: 50 may be old in a population with low life expectancy.
 The experience of particular social roles or life stages can vary with age – for example, becoming a parent as a teenager or in one’s 40s.
 Cultural context also affects how age is perceived and the expectations of roles and treatment appropriate at different ages.’